Roads, weather, ski conditions for Revelstoke today - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

-Today: Mainly cloudy with 30 percent chance of flurries this morning.
-A few flurries beginning near noon.
-Amount 2 cm.
+Today: Sunny.
 Wind up to 15 km/h.
-High minus 2.
-UV index 2 or low.
+High plus 1.
+UV index 3 or moderate.

-Tonight: Mainly cloudy.
-Wind becoming northwest 20 km/h gusting to 40 near midnight.
-Low minus 10.

 Revelstoke Mountain Resort report:

-Avalanche forecast from Avalanche Canada for Glacier National Park for Mar.1 at 6:45 a.m.:
+Avalanche forecast from Avalanche Canada for Glacier National Park for Mar.05 at 6:45 a.m.:

-“Even when the hazard is rated “Low, Low, Low” always exercise safe travel practises; Ski your line one at a time, manage cornices appropriately, be cognisant of terrain traps, and other lingering hazards.”
+“Watch for pockets of hard windslab sitting on rotten facets in the alpine.
+These slabs can be triggered by a person and shoot off the slope like an oversized cookie – a disastrous scenario in steep, exposed terrain.”

 Alpine: 1 – Low